 Chapter 1: Visiting

-The Palace, although on the edge of the town, looks out over a loch, and is skirted by water meadows.
+The Palace, near the centre of the town, looks out over a loch, and is skirted by water meadows.

 The building itself is a ruin – but what a fabulous ruin!
 It is of red sandstone, and built around a courtyard – each range is still several storeys high, and you can start in one corner and work all the way round three sides.
 It is apparent from the size of the fireplaces and the window apertures that the original building was built on a grand scale.